makersacademy/airport_challenge/README.md

 Kick things off with
 - `irb -r ./lib/flight_simulator.rb`

-You are now air traffic controller!
+## You are an air traffic controller

 It's your job to ensure the safety of millions.
 Luckily the system implements a number of safety guards, making catastrophes far less likely.

 ![airplane!](https://media.giphy.com/media/wvWJOoYmFnSp2/giphy.gif)